Reactive Abuse, and how to outsmart the games.

 This is when your thoughts, feelings, opinions, weight, shape, Job, and relationships, it can be as severe as everything about who you are and what you do is rejected, ignored, criticised and judged by the narcissist.
 They Invalidate with many manipulation tactics.
 They use your weaknesses against you, so if you feel overweight, they’ll make subtle remarks.

 The Covert Narcissist.

 - I don’t think that job is for you.

 The Overt Narcissist.

 - Why have you done that??

 - You’re dumb.

 Or through triangulation.
-They will use children, anything from your past, whatever they know will hurt your feelings they’ll attack through more manipulative words.
+They will use children.
+Anything from your past, whatever they know, will hurt your feelings.
+They’ll attack through more manipulative words.
 They even put down those people that you care for the most for or go after those you care the most about to get at you.
 They will go after pets and animals, whatever is important to you, and it’s intentional as they know it’s what you’ll defend the most; if you love your home, they’ll go all out to take it from you.

-Protection is a defensive mechanism commonly used by narcissists; they are defending themselves against subconscious conscious, traits, beliefs, actions to escape accountability; it’s a combination of blame-shifting and gaslighting, distracting the target from what is really happening while getting the target to blame themselves—things like.
+Protection is a defensive mechanism commonly used by narcissists; they are defending themselves against subconscious or conscious, traits, beliefs, and actions to escape accountability; it’s a combination of blame-shifting and gaslighting, distracting the target from what is really happening while getting the target to blame themselves—things like.
 “You started it, accusing me, who knows what you’ve been up to.” or.
 “If you didn’t talk down to me, you’re always having a dig at me.”
 It’s like gaslighting, but they are actually referring to themselves yet claiming it’s you.
 They will.